Last Updated on December 29, 2021

 What’s the Mercury Level of Scallops?

-Scallops have some of the lowest recorded mercury levels of all the seafood types.
+Scallops have some of the lowest recorded mercury levels of all types of seafood.

 Studies conducted by the FDA show that scallops averaged an extremely low mercury level of 0.003PPM (parts per million), which was the lowest of all seafood types tested (source: FDA).